fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

     Righteousness is not that you turn your faces toward the east or the west, but [true] righteousness is [in] one who believes in Allah, the Last Day, the angels, the Book, and the prophets and gives wealth, in spite of love for it, to relatives, orphans, the needy, the traveler, those who ask [for help], and for freeing slaves; [and who] establishes prayer and gives zakah; [those who] fulfill their promise when they promise; and [those who] are patient in poverty and hardship and during battle.
 Those are the ones who have been true, and it is those who are the righteous.
-    Quran, 2-Surah Al-Baqarah (The Cow) 177
+    Quran, surah Al-Baqarah (The Cow) 2:177

     The Messenger has believed in what was revealed to him from his Lord, and [so have] the believers.
 All of them have believed in Allah and His angels and His books and His messengers, [saying], "We make no distinction between any of His messengers."
 And they say, "We hear and we obey.
 [We seek] Your forgiveness, our Lord, and to You is the [final] destination."
-    Quran, 2-Surah Al-Baqarah (The Cow) 285
+    Quran, surah Al-Baqarah (The Cow) 2:285

     O you who have believed, believe in Allah and His Messenger and the Book that He sent down upon His Messenger and the Scripture which He sent down before.
 And whoever disbelieves in Allah, His angels, His books, His messengers, and the Last Day has certainly gone far astray.
-    Quran, 4-Surah An-Nisa (The Women) 136
+    Quran, surah An-Nisa (The Women) 4:136

 </details><details><summary>